stafwag/blog/source/_posts/2015-05-14-openvas-7-adding-credentials-failed.markdown

 [root@localhost ~]#
 ```

-The key creation took only sec.
+The key creation took a only sec.

 ```
 [root@localhost ~]# openvasmd --create-credentials-encryption-key